WeirdConstructor/3DPrining_MakerGrid/README.md

 - 0.4mm nozzle
 - 0.3mm layer height
-- For the clips themself I recommend a wall thickness of 1.6mm: ![Sliced Maker Grid Clip](res/sliced_clip.png)
+- For the clips themself I recommend a wall thickness of 1.6mm: ![Sliced Maker Grid Clip](res/sliced_clip.png) For the other parts even 0.8mm works fine.

 The rest you can vary to your likings.
 I printed it in PLA.
 Not tried it in PETG or ABS/ASA yet, but should be even better for the clips (due to